-The Committee is led by Julia Kerby who founded the festival in 1997 along with a group of like-minded friends who all lived in, or near, Colsterworth village in Lincolnshire.
+The Committee is chaired by Julia Kerby who founded the festival in 1997 along with a group of like-minded friends who all lived in, or near, Colsterworth, a village in south Lincolnshire.
 There are still three founder members on the Committee.

 The current Committee consists of;

-All are DBS certified and have extensive experience of running (and performing) Festivals over many years.
+All are DBS certified and have extensive experience of running (and performing at) Festivals over many years.

 Our Committee members and volunteers receive no income from Festival funds, except for direct expenses.